ehsanh06/statgen/README.md

 # Statgen

 Statgen is a Jekyll-inspired static blog-aware site generator, using `NodeJS`, `Markdown` and `Handlebars`.
-It offers an simple easy-to-use CLI, making site generation effortless.
+It offers a simple CLI, making site generation effortless.

 ## Installation